vineet2420/Wing-Mobile/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 > Wing Mobile is a sustainable cross platform mobile application revolutionizing the way events are created and experienced. <br />
-> As a result of the Covid-19 pandemic, in-person events were no longer feasible and the vast amount of virutal links stemming from different platforms became hard to manage. <br />
+> As a result of the Covid-19 pandemic, in-person events were no longer feasible and the vast amount of virtual links stemming from different platforms became hard to manage. <br />
 > Enter Wing - your pocket wingman for quickly creating virtual events and safely attending in-person gatherings.

 <center>